natancox/stardog-docs/src/docs/cluster.html.md

 ```

 It will remove `num_vms` from a cluster.
 Note that this will remove an entire VM from the cluster, which may or not also
-remove a Zookeeper server.
-Zookeeper is able to account for node failures, but this may not be the behavior the user intended.
+remove a ZooKeeper server.
+ZooKeeper is able to account for node failures, but this may not be the behavior the user intended.
 The other option is to specify a comma-separated list of IP addresses that correspond to the IPs of nodes to be removed:

 ``` bash